SableVII/OpenVR-BolderBoarders/README.md

 # OpenVR-VisibleFloorBoundaries
 Ensures the floor borders of your playspace always stays nice and visible.

 SteamVR likes to dim your boundaries while you are physically near the boundaries.
 In certain cases, such as when you *need* floor boundaries always on, this can make your boundaries very difficult to see.
-This OpenVR program will draw its own floor boundary (only as a square atm), with the specified colors, transparency, and thickness.
+This OpenVR program will draw its own floor boundary (only as a rectangle atm), with the specified colors, transparency, and thickness.

 ## To-Do
 - Figure out how I wanna release this application.
 Releasing this application in a safe manner/less scary than running an .exe file from online.